Commercial, Institutional and Industrial

 Two areas that Kane is exploring are hard surface disinfectants and medical device coatings.

 Kane Biotech has developed a broad-spectrum anti-microbial/anti biofilm medical device coating comprising two FDA-approved compounds, protamine sulfate and chlorhexidine (CHX).
 Chlorhexidine is a broad-spectrum antimicrobial agent that has been demonstrated to successfully prevent clinical infections associated with medical devices.
 Protamine sulfate works synergistically with CHX by facilitating its transport to the cytoplasm of the bacteria cell.
-Kane Biotech’s trademark for the medical device coating market is Aledex® water-additive-for-dogs-cats.
+Kane Biotech’s trademark for the medical device coating market is Aledex®.
 Kane has excellent data that demonstrates the product’s ability to inhibit the activity of numerous catheter associated pathogens and protect against related infections.
 Approximately 30 million catheters are sold in North America annually.
 Indwelling urinary catheters are used in approximately 15% to 25% of short term care patients and in all patients in intensive care units.
 Additionally, in the US alone, more than 150 million intravascular catheters are used and over 5 million central venous lines are inserted.
 This results in about 250,000 catheter biofilm related infections each year.

 Kane Biotech is currently developing a hard surface disinfectant for the dispersal of biofilms in commercial, institutional and industrial settings.